 All persons who are able to work from home must do so.
-However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Alert Level 1, subject to-
+However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Adjusted Alert Level 1, subject to-

-- (a) strict compliance with health protocols and social distancing measures. - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific economic exclusions in this Table.
+- (a) strict adherence to health protocols and social distancing measures. - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection, and - (d) the work not being listed under the specific exclusions in this Table.

 Specific exclusions 1.
 Night vigils.
 2. After-funeral gatherings including "after-tears" gatherings.
 3. Night clubs.
 4. The land borders that remain closed, excluding the land borders contemplated in regulation 78(1).
-5. Passenger ships for international leisure purposes, excluding small crafts, in line with health and border law enforcement.
-6. Attendance of any sporting event by spectators.
-7. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
-8. Exclusions relating to education service issued by the Cabinet members responsi
+5. Attendance of any sporting event by spectators.
+6. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+7. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.

-[Table 4 added by section 5 of Government Notice 999 of 2020, amended by section 3 of Government Notice 1053 of 2020, by section 3 of Government Notice 1104 of 2020, by section 5 of Government Notice 1199 of 2020, by section 9 of Government Notice 1370 of 2020 and by section 5 of Government Notice 1421 of 2020 and substituted by section 5 of Government Notice 1290 of 2020, by section 13 of Government Notice 1346 of 2020 and by section 4 of Government Notice R152 of 2021]
+[Table 4 added by section 5 of Government Notice 999 of 2020, amended by section 3 of Government Notice 1053 of 2020, by section 3 of Government Notice 1104 of 2020, by section 5 of Government Notice 1199 of 2020, by section 9 of Government Notice 1370 of 2020 and by section 5 of Government Notice 1421 of 2020 and substituted by section 5 of Government Notice 1290 of 2020, by section 13 of Government Notice 1346 of 2020 by section 4 of Government Notice R152 of 2021 and by section 4 of Government Notice R960 of 2021]